jimmyovega/jimmyovega.github.io/pages/index.md

 permalink: /
 ---

-# VRC6 - A wonderful little small repository of text
+# VRC6 - A small repository of text

 ##  Introduction